RyanLuong1/Cowmos/README.md

 ## Contributing

+1. Comment which issue you want to take on
-1. Fork the repo
+2. Fork the repo
-2. Clone the forked repo
+3. Clone the forked repo
-3. Add, commit and push your changes to your forked repo
+4. Add, commit and push your changes to your forked repo
-4. Make a pull request
+5. Make a pull request
-5. PR gets review by me
+6. PR gets review by me
-6. PR gets approve and changes are merge to the main branch
+7. PR gets approve and changes are merge to the main branch

 ## Contact
 * Discord: ```Ryаn#6513```